CCI-MOC/m2/docs/redesign-specs/REST/Api.md

     }

 **Response Parameters**:
+* `instanceName`: Name of the provisioned instance
-* `macAddr`: Mac Address of the Node
+* `macAddr`: Mac Address of the instance
 * `imageId`: Image Id of golden image which is used to provision
-* `vlan`: The VLAN to which the node is connected
+* `vlan`: The VLAN to which the instance is connected
 * `nic`: The NIC that is used to provision
-* `provisionEngineId`: The provision engine that is used to provision the node
+* `provisionEngineId`: The provision engine that is used to provision the instance

 ## User
 ### add